aws-cloudformation/cfn-lint/README.md

 More information describing how rules are set up and an overview of all the Rules that are applied by this linter are documented [here](docs/rules.md)

+### Rule Processing Phases

+#### Pre Processing
+The pre processing phase happens before the template is modified and multiplied by the processing phase.
+Rules in this category get the original template with no modifications.
+Errors here will stop further processing as errors here could result in processing failures.

+#### Processing
+No rules are run during this phase.
+Templates are modified and multiplied to handle currently supported processors.
+- *Conditions* and *Fn::If* are used to create multiple templates for each type of possible scenario of the condition being True or False.
+  - Remove resources that have conditions that are evaluated to *False*
+  - Remove outputs that have conditions that are evaluated to *False*
+- Remove resource properties that are using `Ref: "AWS::NoValue"`

+#### Post Processing
+The post processing phase happens after the template is multiplied and modified as part of the processing phase.
+Rules here can be called multiple times depending on how the processing phase has changed the template and the number of scenarios to be run.
+Rules benefit for running in this phase as a lot of the CloudFormation complexity may be removed.
+This allows rule writers to focus on writing good rules and not have to handle complex situations that can be created from things like *Conditions* and *Fn::If*

 ## Customize specifications
 The linter follows the [CloudFormation specifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) by default.
 However, for your use case specific requirements might exist.
 For example, within your organisation it might be mandatory to use [Tagging](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).